nvoronetskiy/ImGuiColorTextEdit/README.md

 causes the entire document to be re-colorized.
 Luckily the new engine is fast enough that you don't notice this and it would only affect a single frame.
-I think it is also important to point out that this widget is not really intended for gigabyte size text files.
+I think it is also important to point out that this widget is not really intended for mega/gigabyte size text files.
 For those, I would still use a regular text editors.

 #### Bracketeer